Monday, August 27, 2007

 Ice skating

 So they have an ice skating rink in Nairobi.
 My Irish roomates were making plans to go, so I decided to join them.
 Stepping on the ice felt very weird.
 I haven't been ice skating since probably grade school.
-I haven't even been in an ice skating arena since I got kicked out of the last Bonner-O'Hara game I went to at the Skatium back in high scool.
+I haven't even been in an ice skating arena since I got kicked out of the last Bonner-O'Hara game I went to at the Skatium.

 The crew: Tressa, Elaine, Ashleigh, Brian Boitano, and Lisa